digital-asset/daml/daml-lf/spec/daml-lf-1.rst

 a backward compatible way.
 This document describes DAML-LF major version 1, including all its minor versions.

-Starting from DAML SDK 1.0 release, DAML-LF versions older than 1.6 are deprecated.
+Starting from SDK 1.0 release, DAML-LF versions older than 1.6 are deprecated.
 An engine compliant with the present specification must handle all versions newer than or equal to DAML-LF 1.6, no requirement is made on handling older version.